excellarateinc/voyage-api-dotnet/readme_docs/STANDARDS-CSHARP.md

        ```

 #### Do not rely on the variable name to specify the type of the variable
+> Why?
 The variable name might not provide enough information, or perhaps misleading information.

        ```
        // Naming the following variable inputInt is misleading.